Why Are Some Game Trucks More Expensive Than Others in Atlanta?

 Factor 1: Equipment Generation

-Not all game trucks are running the same hardware — and the gap between older and current generation equipment is immediately visible to every child who gets on the truck.
+Not all game trucks are running the same hardware — and the gap between older and current gaming equipment is immediately visible to every child who gets on the truck.

 Factor 2: Staffing Model